krawaller/krawaller.github.io/_source/files/posts/mastertemplate.md

 </article>
 ```

+Each markdown post file on our blog contains an `excerpt` in the YAML front matter, which is what we use when we show a post in a list.

-And here's `posthead`, where we finally have use for the `root` variable.:
+Here's the `posthead` partial, where we finally have use for the `root` variable.:

 ```html
 <header class="post-header">